 1. How much Science should I take?
-The District requires you to take a minimum 2 years of UC approved laboratory science; 2 years are recommended.
-One science must be a life science (e.g. Biology or Physiology), the other a physical (e.g. Chemistry, Physics.)
-However, for those interested in science, we encourage you to take as much as you can fit in your schedule.
+The District requires you to take a minimum 2 years of UC approved laboratory science; one science must be a life science (e.g. Biology or Physiology), the other a physical (e.g. Chemistry, Physics.)
+3 years are recommended if you wish to be competitive for UC admission.
+For those interested in science, we encourage you to take as much as you can fit in your schedule!

 2. What is the difference between a Physical and Life Science?
 Life sciences focus on living organisms and systems.
 Biology, Physiology, and Biotechnology are classified as Life Science courses.
 Physical sciences focus on non-living systems and form the foundation for studying the life sciences.
 Physics, Chemistry, and Environmental Science are Physical Science courses.